jaeksoft/opensearchserver/src/doc/en/documentation/api%7Capplication_programming_interface%7C4/api_v2/document%7Cinserting_and_deleting_documents/removal%7Cdelete_document_from_an_index/delete_by_JSON%7Cdeleting_document_using_JSON%7C2.md

-Use this API to delete documents by using a JSON body.
+Use this API to delete documents using a JSON body.

 **Requirement:** OpenSearchServer v1.5